roboskel/hpr/README.md

 This .mat file contains the basic information regarding the laser scans.
 It is not used by any of our currently used scripts, but it's still here for the sake of completeness and future reference.

-RECOMMENDATIONS:

-	1) Run the Sample Run first.
-It will help you understand what each .py does.
-	2) Use same timewindow, and wall set time for each training set, and use the same values when evaluating.